 Even so, plaster is easier to work with than drywall.
 It doesn’t need as much skill or tool knowledge as it does to hang drywall, so those who are prioritizing ease of use above all may want to consider it.

-That said, it is likely the most time-consuming and labor-intensive option on this list.
+That said, this list is likely the most time-consuming and labor-intensive option.
 Though it isn’t that hard, it can take an entire day to get it all up.